GrumpyCockatiel/raytools/README.md

 function iconAction(event)
 {
 	// event is jQuery event
-	// cast it to a jQuery element and get the ray-data attribute which the field set in the definition var data = jQuery(event.target).data('ray-data');
+	// cast it to a jQuery element and get the data-ray-data attribute which the field set in the definition var data = jQuery(event.target).data('ray-data');

 	// or use event.data which is an object {id:objectKey, rowIdx:clickedRow}